Part 4: Using Computers to Determine Type 2 Treatment

 - A goal of 8.0% might be appropriate in other instances, such as patients with long-standing diabetes

-- HbA1c levels below 3.9% should be avoided because of risk of severe hypoglycemia
+- HbA1c levels below 3.9% should be avoided because of the risk of severe hypoglycemia

-We might add other rules that make explicit certain goals that aren’t stated in those above:
+We might add other rules that make specific, explicit goals that aren’t stated in those above: